Why everyone should have a will

 This is the remainder of your money and property, after all debts, including funeral and administration costs, have been paid and specific legacies have been distributed.
 It is very important that you make a residuary legacy in your will to avoid part of your estate being subject to the intestacy rules.

-Can I leave instructions as to the running of my business?
+Can I leave instructions for the running of my business?

 Yes.
 Under general law your executors are allowed to run your business for the first year after your death but only with a view to selling it.
 However, you can leave specific instructions in your will for your executors to continue running your business and even employ staff.